tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

     > sd(df$gc_content)
     [1] 1.050728

-Below is the final figure and it's caption
+Below is the final figure and its caption.

 .. figure:: images/local_gc_content_5.png
    :alt: Local GC content with labelled axis.